piiano/vault-typescript/examples/typeorm-encryption/README.md

 To encrypt and decrypt data, the `@piiano/typeorm-encryption` package is used.

 The package is configured to work with the Piiano Vault server to encrypt and decrypt fields annotated with `@Column({ encrypted: true })`.

+> **⚠️ Note:**
+>
+> We used a local instance of the Piiano Vault dev server for this example.
+>
+> This instance is not suitable for production use as it does not persist the encryption keys which means that the data will be lost when the server is restarted.
+>
+> To read more about how to deploy Piiano Vault in production, please refer to the [Piiano Vault documentation](https://piiano.com/docs/).

 ## About Piiano Vault